BMW N63 Engine Variants

 - Crankcase Vent Hoses from each valve cover can split and leak

-- Valve Stem Seals
+- Valve Stem Seals in the cylinder head

 - Turbocharger Oil Seals